 Nearly 500 professionals registered for our “Surfing the Next Set of COVID-19 Waves” webinar, a good indication that many employers are still in search of best practices for keeping their employees healthy and on the job during this pandemic.
-If you missed the webinar in real time, here are a few highlights.
+If you missed the webinar in real time, watch the replay now.

 Presented in partnership with Business Research & Intelligence (BRI) Network, the webinar featured several employers discussing some of the innovative ways they are responding to the pandemic and preparing for the next wave of the virus which could converge with the seasonal flu.